mxklb/boluscalculator/README.md

 To use this app without internet connection one can simpley download the _index.html_ and put it somewhere into the local file system.
 For example a dropbox (or other cloud sync'ed) folder could be a good choice to also feed multiple devices.
 Then just open the local file in the web browser et voila ...

 ## How is the Bolus calculated
-The fromulars used to calculate the resulting insulin dosis are simple ...
+The equations used to calculate the resulting insulin dosis are simple ...

 ### The Final Result
 The _Final Bolus_ is defined as the sum of the _Effective Meal_ and the _Correction_.